jylisadoney/intro-excel/8-advanced.md

 * Click the color you want to use
 * Click `OK`, then click `OK` again

-We can now see that Excel has highlighted the `total sales cells` that are `equal to or above the average` of our data.
+We can now see that Excel has highlighted the `Total Sales cells` that are `equal or above the average` of our data.

 ## Edit conditional formatting
 * Navigate to the `Home` tab and the `Styles` section